mathiazhagan30/sudoku-game/README.md

 # sudoku-game

 ->This game is created using python.
-->The logic behind this game is backtracking.
+The logic behind this game is backtracking.